Comprehensive Review Real Customer Analysis

 The Outsole

-They used Durabrasion rubber here, but they were smart about it.
-They didn't cover the whole bottom (which would add weight).
-Instead, they placed it strategically in high-wear areas like the heel and forefoot.
-The outsole pattern has changed a bit too; it’s got wider grooves and slightly more coverage than the Clifton 8 to help with stability.
+They used Durabrasion rubber, but they didn’t cover the entire bottom (that would add weight).
+Instead, it’s placed in high-wear zones like the heel and forefoot.
+The outsole pattern changed too, with wider grooves and slightly more coverage than the Clifton 8 to help with stability.

 Durability Issues

-Now, I have to be real with you.
-While the build quality is generally good, there are reports of the exposed foam on the outsole wearing down a bit faster than some would like, especially if you drag your feet.
-Some users have seen the rubber peel or the mesh tear where it meets the sole, though this seems to be more of an exception than the rule.
+Real talk: while build quality is generally good, some users report the exposed foam on the outsole wearing down faster than they’d like, especially if you drag your feet.
+A few have also seen rubber peeling or the mesh tearing where it meets the sole, though that seems to be more the exception than the rule.

 Comfort and Fit

-Okay, let's talk about how they actually feel, because stats on a page don't tell you if your toes are going to go numb at mile six.
+Let’s talk about how they actually feel, because numbers on a page won’t tell you if your toes are going to go numb at mile six.

 The Sizing Paradox